Charles Sealsfield: Biography

-Carl Anton Postl was born in Popice (Poppitz) (now part of Znojmo) in Moravia, then part of the Austria-Hungary Empire.
+Carl Anton Postl was born in Popice (Poppitz in German, now part of Znojmo) in Moravia, then part of the Habsburg Empire.
 His schooling completed, he entered the Knights of the Cross with the Red Star in Prague, where he became a priest.
-In the autumn of 1822, apparently fleeing the repressive government of Prince Klemens von Metternich, he fled to the United States, where he assumed the name of Charles Sealsfield.
+In the autumn of 1822, apparently fleeing the repressive government of Prince Klemens von Metternich (so-called Vormärz regime), he fled to the United States, where he assumed the name of Charles Sealsfield.

 In 1826 he returned to Germany and published a book on America (Die Vereinigten Staaten von Nordamerika).
 Next he published an outspoken criticism of Austria, first in German, then adapted by Postl into English (Austria as it is, or, sketches of continental courts, by an eye-witness, 1828.)
 It was published anonymously in London; this book offended the Austrian authorities.
 The author was a wanted man in that country, but his identity remained unknown.

 Meanwhile, Postl had returned to the United States, where he published his first novel, also in English, Tokeah, or the White Rose (1828; translated in German by Gustav Höcker).
 He became a journalist, first in New York City, where in 1829 he edited the Courier des États Unis.
 He traveled back to Europe, living first in Paris and then in London, making a living by his journalism and writing accounts of United States life as a correspondent for various journals.

 In 1832 Postl settled in Switzerland.
 In 1858 he purchased a small estate in Solothurn.
 Here he died in May 1864.
 His will first revealed the fact that he was the former monk Postl.

-He is best known as a German-language novelist.
-His Tokeah appeared in German under the title Der Legitime und die Republikaner (1838), and was followed by Der Virey und die Aristokraten oder Mexiko im Jahre 1812 (1835), Lebensbilder aus beiden Hemisphären (1835–1837), Sturm-, Land- und Seebilder (1838), Das Kajütenbuch, oder Nationale Charakteristiken (1842).
+He is best known as a German-language novelist, although his first novel Tokeah appeared in English (1829).
+He published it four years later in German under the title Der Legitime und die Republikaner (1838).
+Next works were Der Virey und die Aristokraten oder Mexiko im Jahre 1812 (1835), Lebensbilder aus beiden Hemisphären (1835–1837), Sturm-, Land- und Seebilder (1838), Das Kajütenbuch, oder Nationale Charakteristiken (1842).
 Sealsfield occupies an important position in the development of the German historical novel at a period when the influence of the Scottish author, Sir Walter Scott, was beginning to wane.
 Postl endeavoured to widen the scope of historical fiction, to describe great national and political movements, without forfeiting the sympathy of his readers for the individual characters of the story.